TheDizzler/DXTKGui/README.md

 >- can load images and animations from spritesheets

 ##TODO:
+>- uncouple controls and factory from my game engine
 >- TexturePanel - add horizontal scrolling
 >- Dialog Box - allow custom bg image;
 >- Scrollbar - that can be slapped on to anything; horizontal scrolling